 He was … dazzling.

-She had stopped lying to herself after the third time she was dismissed from being a scullery maid.
+After the third time she was dismissed from being a scullery maid, she had stopped lying to herself about whose fault it was.
 It was not, in fact, the housekeeper’s fault that she did not see Brìghde’s worth.
 No. It was Brìghde who could not accept that her status in the world was sleeping in cinders and eating porridge.
-If she wanted to remain sleeping in cinders and eating porridge instead of outside in the dead of winter with only one big dog for warmth and stolen bits of food to eat, she was going to have to stop acting like the lady of the manor and start acting like a scullery maid.
+If she wanted to remain sleeping in cinders and eating porridge instead of outside in the dead of winter with only a dog for warmth and stolen bits of food to eat, she was going to have to stop acting like the lady of the manor and start acting like a scullery maid.

 She had never lied to herself again, for her survival depended on her ability to accept and manage the brutal truth.
 So she could not now continue to lie to herself that she did not want her husband in her bed for something more than sleep.

 What she could do was keep her imagination from running amok with what could have been if he had the least amount of lust for her.
 She had many times witnessed people in various stages of the act, but once, unfortunately, she had witnessed it from start to finish.
-It had been an interesting thing to watch—until she realized that she would be expected to do that with Roger.
+It had been an interesting and somewhat arousing thing to watch—until she realized that she would be expected to do that with Roger.
 Then she vomited.
-Here, now, looking at her husband asleep in her bed, for the first time in her life, she wanted that for herself.
+Here, now, looking at her husband asleep in her bed, she wanted that for herself.

 With a long sigh, she checked the fire, climbed into bed beside her husband, and took care not to touch him.
 It was a big bed; that was simple enough.